SUCCESS-MURI/success_apc_blur_detection/README.md

 ## Dataset

 ## Creation
-- Refer to XXXX and XXX for how the orgional CHUK and Kim et al. datasets were defined.
+- Refer to XXXX and XXX for how the original CHUK and Kim et al. datasets were defined.
+- dataset/split_CHUK_dataset.py splits the origional dataset images into the same split test and train that kim et al. had.
 - dataset/dataset_creation.py shows how we created our dataset with brightness and darkness.
+  * Read dataset_creation.py main function for input define
+- We created the saliency masks from XXXX.

 ## CHUK Dataset
 - This link () - origional CHUK dataset